-76. LSE/EDCsthat have Non-Retail BTMG units that are subject to a performance compliance evaluation for the emergency event(s) during the month shall complete and submit a Non-Retail BTMG performance compliance template to PJM at BTMG @pim.com no later than 31 days after PJM posts the Non-Retail BTMG performance compliance template applicable to the events in the month.
-However, LSE/EDCs that have Non-Retail BTMG units that are subject to a performance compliance evaluation for emergency event(s) during the month of October shall complete and submit a Non-Retail BTMG performance compliance template by November 25.
-Once an Event Hours Screen is released in the Capacity Exchange system, the Non-Retail BTMG performance compliance template will be replaced by the ability to submit hourly generation output data for emergency events in an Event Hours creen that will close to data submittal no later than 31 days after the submittal window opens, however, not later than November 25 for emergency events during the month of October.
+62. LSE/EDCs that have Non-Retail BTMG units that are subject to a performance compliance evaluation for the emergency event(s) during the month shall complete and submit a Non-Retail BTMG performance compliance template to PJM at BTMG@pjm.com no later than 31 days after PJM posts the Non-Retail BTMG performance compliance template applicable to the events in the month.
+However, LSE/EDCs that have Non-Retail BTMG units that are subject to a performance compliance evaluation for emergency event(s) during the month of October shall complete and submit a Non-Retail BTMG performance compliance template 25.

-77. For each performance compliance event Non-Retail BTMG that is subject to a performance compliance evaluation and is not on a scheduled outage but fails to operate, in whole or in part, the netting associated with that resource for purposes of determining a wholesale area's network service peak load and obligation peak load will be reduced by ten percent of the amount of megawatts the resource failed to produce.
+63. For each performance compliance event Non-Retail BTMG that is subject to a performance compliance evaluation and is not on a scheduled outage but fails to operate, in whole or in part, the netting associated with that resource for purposes of determining a wholesale area's network service peak load and obligation peak load will be reduced by ten percent of the amount of megawatts the resource failed to produce.
 The amount of megawatts that the resource failed to produce, the unit's performance shortfall, will be the difference between its expected performance level and its megawatt average output over the period of the emergency event.
-[Example: if a Non-Retail BTM resource is expected to perform at an output of 100 MW during an emergency event for which performance compliance is evaluated, but only operates to a level of 75 MW, in the next year, the amount of hourly generation output from the unit that will be allowed to net against the wholesale area load will be reduced by 2.5 MW, which is the product of the following calculation: [(100 - 75) x.10]].
+[Example: if a Non-Retail BTM resource is expected to perform at an output of 100 MW during an emergency event for which performance compliance is evaluated, but only operates to a level of 75 MW, in the next year, the amount of hourly generation output from the unit that will be allowed to net against the wholesale area load will be reduced by 2.5 MW, which is the product of the following calculation:[$(100 - 75) \times .10$].

-78. A unit's performance shortfall may be reduced by the over-performance of another Non-Retail BTMG unit associated with the same wholesale area and located in the emergency action area.
+64. A unit's performance shortfall may be reduced by the over-performance of another Non-Retail BTMG unit associated with the same wholesale area and located in the emergency action area.

-79. The Non-Retail BTMG unit's performance shortfall for a performance compliance event may be excused if the LSE/EDC can demonstrate to PJM that such unit was unable to generate at the expected performance level due to the actual wholesale area load level being served by the unit during the period of the performance compliance event and restrictions placed on the unit to prevent injections into the PJM transmission system.
+65. The Non-Retail BTMG unit's performance shortfall for a performance compliance event may be excused if the LSE/EDC can demonstrate to PJM that such unit was unable to generate at the expected performance level due to the actual wholesale area load level being served by the unit during the period of the performance compliance event and restrictions placed on the unit to prevent injections into the PJM transmission system.

-80. No later than November 30, PJM shall provide to the impacted EDCsa list of Non-Retail BTMG unitsby LSE/EDC account that failed to perform during performance compliance events for the prior November 1 through October 31 compliance period and each unit'stotal netting reduction amount due to the unit'sfailure to perform for the period.
+66. No later than November 30, PJM shall provide to the impacted EDCs a list of Non-Retail BTMG units by LSE/EDC account that failed to perform during performance compliance events for the prior November 1 through October 31 period and each unit's total netting reduction amount due to the unit's failure to perform for the period.
 PJM shall also provide a copy of the impacted EDC notice to the applicable LSE.
-The EDC's procedures for calculating a wholesale area's network service peak load and obligation peakload shall ensure that the total operating Non-Retail BTMG that is allowed to net against the wholesale area's actual load during the relevant hours is reduced by the sum of the total netting reduction amounts of all Non-Retail BTMG units located in the wholesale area that failed to perform.
-Any reductions in netting will be applied in the succeeding calendar year with regard to network service peak load and the succeeding Planning Period with regard to obligation peakload.
-Once an Event Performance screen is released in Capacity Exchange, the responsible LSE/EDC for a wholesale area will be able to view performance compliance event results for NRBTMG units.
-Once a Netting Reduction screen is released in Capacity Exchange, the responsible LSE/EDC and the EDC that is responsible for calculating a wholesale area's network service peak load and obligation peakload will be able to view the total netting reduction amount for the wholesale area due to all performance compliance events for a November 1 through October 31 compliance period through the Capacity Exchange system.
+The EDC's procedures for calculating a wholesale area's network service peak load and obligation peak load shall ensure that the total operating Non-Retail BTMG that is allowed to net against the wholesale area's actual load during the relevant hours is reduced by the sum of the total netting reduction amounts of all Non-Retail BTMG units located in the wholesale area that failed to perform.
+Any reductions in netting will be applied in the succeeding calendar year with regard to network service peak load and the succeeding Planning Period with regard to obligation peak load.